aabboud1/phase_2_project/README.md

 BOTH?
 -------
 STUFF TO DO:
--Store page: add button for new/edit inventory?
-	-visible only to managers?

--Login: don't allow login/redirect if we're already logged in

 -IF MULTIPLE STORES: make it so that either
 	a) manager has to be editing THEIR stores inventory
 	b) lock it in on page

--Header: make this a thing -- say username, login/logout, link to homepage, balance
+AHMED
+-Store page: add button for new/edit inventory?
+	-visible only to managers?
 -Purchase: no more dropdown for user, locked in based on current login
 	-quantity?
 	-cart?

+CONRAD
 -Homepage (conrad wants to do this!)
 	-login/create user
-	-product directory
+	DONE-product directory
-	-store directory
+	DONE-store directory
 	-my user page
 	-stretch: last/favorite purchase
 	-manager? - is this just on store show page, or the ACTUAL homepage?
 		-potentially render a different partial based on if you're manager or not
+-Header: make this a thing -- say username, login/logout, link to homepage, balance
+-Login: don't allow login/redirect if we're already logged in

+BOTH